 Payment Institution licence in France — the ACPR application file

-An Établissement de Paiement (EP) authorisation at ACPR covers PSD2 payment services without e-money issuance.
+A Payment Institution licence in France — the Établissement de Paiement (EP) authorisation at the ACPR — covers PSD2 payment services without e-money issuance.
 The legal framework is the Code monétaire et financier (CMF), Articles L.522-1 and following, transposing PSD2 into French law.
-Capital is lower than for an EME, the file structure overlaps and the post-grant reporting catalogue is broadly the same.
-The differences are scope-related.
-This piece walks through what they are.
+Capital floors are lower than for an EME, the file structure overlaps heavily, and the post-grant reporting catalogue is broadly the same.
+The real decisions are scope decisions: which of the eight PSD2 services you request determines your capital, your safeguarding obligation and your AML perimeter.
+This piece walks through the framework, the dossier, and worked examples of the scoping choices that make or break the file.

 1. Who grants and who supervises